selwynpolit/d9book/book/development.md

 If the parameters section is already present in the development.services.yml file, append the twig.config section to it.*
 :::

 7\.
-Rebuild the Drupal cache (`drush cr`) otherwise your website will encounter an unexpected error on page reload.
+Rebuild the Drupal cache (`ddev drush cr`) otherwise your website will encounter an unexpected error on page reload.

-Refer to this article: [Disable Drupal (>=8.0) caching during development on drupal.org updated May 2023](https://www.drupal.org/node/2598914)
+Refer to this article: [Disable Drupal (>=8.0) caching during development on drupal.org - updated May 2023](https://www.drupal.org/node/2598914)

 Also read [https://www.drupaleasy.com/blogs/ultimike/2024/02/why-you-should-care-about-using-settingslocalphp](https://www.drupaleasy.com/blogs/ultimike/2024/02/why-you-should-care-about-using-settingslocalphp)